yasminebenbraiek/multimedia-library-api/README.md

 The frontend is designed to streamline the testing and interaction process, allowing you to easily manipulate the library's data using an intuitive graphical interface.

+## Presentation
+For more detailed information about this project, please refer to the [SOA Project Presentation](https://tinyurl.com/SOA-Project).

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests for any enhancements or bug fixes.